Per Person

 IMPORTANT INFORMATION

 Canyoning experience is required for the commercial course, a minimum would be basic autonomy.
-Students must be aged 18 years plus, have their own personal equipment, have good fitness, good swimming ability, confidence with heights and be English speaking.
+Students must be aged 18 years plus, have good fitness, good swimming ability, confidence with heights and be English speaking.
 Minimum numbers apply.
-Payment plans available with a $500 deposit upon booking and the remaining balance due 30 days prior to course starting date.
-This product has a 30 day cancellation policy.
-Full payment must be made 30 days prior to course departure and any cancellation inside 30 days is not refundable.
 We reserve the right to amend locations due to weather during the course as necessary.